bishal221973/bishal221973/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning Laravel (PHP Framework)
 - 💞️ I’m looking to collaborate on ...
-- 📫 Exploring React js
+- 📫 Exploring Inertia js/Vue js

 <!---
 bishal221973/bishal221973 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.